oracle-quickstart/oci-datastax/README.md

 # oracle-bmc-terraform-dse
-Oracle Bare Metal Cloud Services Terraform-based provisioning for DataStax Enterprise
+Oracle Bare Metal Cloud Services Terraform-based provisioning for DataStax Enterprise (DSE)

 It creates a virtual cloud network with a route table, Internet Gateway, Security Lists, 3 subnets on different availability domains (ADs) for the DataStax Enterprise cluster nodes and OpsCenter.